Outscale Deployment

 - Set the name of your VM.

-- You can leave the "VM tenancy" to Default.
+- Leave the "VM tenancy" to Default.

 Image